 You can also look books up by Author, by entering the surname and then the first name or initials (for example, "Shakespeare, W" or "Shakespeare, William" although you do not need to use capitals as the system is not sensitive to case).
 In most cases, however, the title of a book is a more unique identifier than the author.

 The Author/Title search is useful when looking for items for which you do not have a complete reference, as you can enter the surname of the author, and then some keywords which you think may appear in the title.
 This search is also useful when looking for items with common titles, such as selected poems, or complete works, as you can narrow it down to the complete works of a particular author, rather than looking through a list of all the complete works in the Library.

-Periodicals (or journals) are listed by title in the catalogue, and can be found by using either the Title or Periodical Title searches.
-The Library does not index the contents of its periodicals; to find articles on a particular subject you will need to use Library search or an indexing and abstracting database (see the Electronic Resource and Database Menu for further information).
-Some copies of periodical articles, especially those from journals not held in the Library, are kept behind the Service Desk downstairs.
-These can be found by searching for the title or author in the catalogue.
+Periodicals (or journals) are listed by title in the catalogue, and can be found by using either the Title or Journal Title searches.
+The Library does not index the contents of its journals; to find articles on a particular subject you will need to use Library search or an indexing and abstracting database (see the Electronic Resource and Database Menu for further information).

 To find items on a particular subject, use the Keywords search option.
 If you enter one or more words which describe your subject, the catalogue will return a list of books which contain your terms, either in the title or in the assigned subject headings. (see also the section on Subject Headings below).
 Truncation and Boolean operators can be used as part of this search, to broaden or narrow your results set.
 More information on this is available from the Keywords search screen.